lisp-mirror/clcon/README.md

 MIT (or BSD) license (see [tkcon's](http://tkcon.sourceforge.net/) copyright)

 ## Roadmap
-- paren highlighting
+- cross-reference info display
+- use as a GUI for [cl-stirling-engine](https://bitbucket.org/budden/cl-stirling-engine)
 - make editor reliable
-- use as a GUI for [cl-stirling-engine](https://bitbucket.org/budden/cl-stirling-engine)
 - thread list with thread debugging (if we need it for self-debugging)
 - close all bugs (ha-ha!)